ExtremeTK2/ETK-2.0-Knowledge-Base/README.md

 | Wilderness Den | Maple tree | Steel Axe |
 | Wolf's Run | Cherry tree | Steel Axe |

+### Carpentry

+Carpentry allows you to enhance bows, shields, and monk gloves.
+Each enhancement can increase the stats of each item.

 ---